ViktorNastenko/Manawa-workshops/cicd/manawa-cicd-workshop7.md

-Edit your `.gitlab-ci.yml` file.
-Copy and paste the section `openshift-deploy:`
+Edit your `.gitlab-ci.yml` file and replace its content by the code bellow:

     variables: